ishiharaf/mg/README.md

 - [License](#license)

 ## General Info
-After years of reading about music history, I became interested in how musicians  were connected, and wanted to see this connection as a network graph, or a genealogical tree.
-This is what drove me to start this side-project.
 I tried to keep things simple, so the data is a single JSON file served through [Express](https://expressjs.com/) and displayed using [VisJS](https://visjs.org/).

 ## How to Use
 - Use the mouse wheel to **zoom in & out**.